jamesrrdev/discord-AI_TTS-Trivia-Bot/README.md

 Before downloading please acknowledge that this software uses GPT-4o mini using OpenAI's API which requires account funds.

 Please review OpenAI's API pricing here: [https://openai.com/api/pricing/](https://openai.com/api/pricing/)

+By default the program using GPT-4o mini but you can change the configuration to another model if needed.

 To get a local copy up and running follow these steps.